Charlie and the Chocolate Factory (film): Design

-Colleen Atwood, who served as the costume designer on every live-action Tim Burton film from 1994's Ed Wood to 2019's Dumbo, was set to reprise her position on Charlie and the Chocolate Factory but ultimately declined citing "personal reasons".
+Colleen Atwood, who served as the costume designer on every live-action Tim Burton film from Ed Wood (1994) to Dumbo (2019), was set to reprise her position on Charlie and the Chocolate Factory but ultimately declined citing "personal reasons".
 Burton then selected Italian costume designer Gabriella Pescucci.
 Ten different jackets and overcoats were designed to find the right look for Willy Wonka.
 Pescucci described the film's wardrobe as "contemporary, but with old world styling".
 Wonka's latex gloves, which Burton added as a symbol of his detachment from society, were provided by a London-based latex fetish BDSM clothing company.